cMf94Mfs94/playlistradio/README.md

 Playlist Radio analyzes tracks in your existing Plex playlists and uses AI to recommend similar songs you already own.
 It generates a Python script that creates a new playlist in Plex with all the discovered tracks.

-## Features
+## Main Features

-- **Artist Discovery**: Automatically identifies the most recommended artists not in your collection with detailed breakdown
-- **Last.FM Recommendations Integration**: Automatically fetch your personalized Last.FM recommendations (up to 100 tracks across 5 pages)
-- **Dual API Support**: Use OpenAI, Last.FM, or both simultaneously for recommendations
+- **Multiple Recommendation Sources**: Use OpenAI, Last.FM, Reccobeats, Plex Sonic Analysis, or any combination simultaneously
 - **Smart Track Selection**: Option to use a random percentage of tracks from large playlists
 - **Customizable Prompts**: Full control over OpenAI prompts with variable substitution
 - **Duplicate Detection**: Automatically removes duplicate recommendations across sources